blobby-bobby/blobby-bobby/README.md

 # 👋 Hello world, I am Bulle

-- 👩‍💻 Frontend Developer && 🎨 Creative Developer
+- 👩‍💻 Frontend Developer who can design 🎨
-- 🎓 Graduated as a Fullstack Developper but I prefer working on frontend tech
+- 🎓 Graduated as Fullstack Devveloper
 - In France 🥖

 # 😊 About me

-After 5 years as a designer, I started again to code, and remembered how much I love it, so I decided to become a pro.
-As a former designer, on my work, I value clean code, beautiful interfaces and great user experience.
-🔭 Looking for opportunities to grow as a **Frontend Developper**.
 Crafting amusing front-end experiences !
+Caring for app performance, for clean code, and for giving the best user experience possible !

 # 🧠 Practicing & Working on